 At what Age do Roosters Start Crowing?

 Roosters crow throughout their lives, starting at around 12 to 16 weeks old.
 Once they start crowing, they never stop, regardless of their age.
 Their favorite crowing time is early morning to welcome the new day.

 During the day, especially when they are around their hens.
 This behavior shows their dominance and territorial nature whenever they are foraging in the company of a few hens in the backyard.

 When do Roosters Stop Growing?

-Between 20 and 24 weeks, the rooster will be bigger and stronger and that is how he will look for the rest of his life.
+Between 20 and 24 weeks, the rooster will be bigger and stronger; that is how he will look for the rest of his life.
 But there are a few exceptions to this observation.

-For example, breeds such as the Jersey Giant takes too long to be fully grown.
-This breed takes a full year to get big as compared to others.
+For example, breeds such as the Jersey Giant take too long to fully grow.
+This breed takes a whole year to get big as compared to others.
 A hybrid would grow about 20 percent faster than other breeds.

 Is it Easy to Tell the Age of a Rooster?

 It is never easy to tell a chicken’s exact age, particularly the rooster.